-- High or low altitudes (barotrauma).
-Usually, the air pressure in the middle ear and the pressure in the environment are in balance.
-A sudden change in barometric pressure (such as during air travel, driving on a mountain road, or scuba diving) can be enough to rupture an eardrum.
+- Sudden pressure changes (barotraumas).
+Most of the time, the air pressure in the middle ear and the pressure in the environment are in balance.
+But things like flying in an airplane, driving on a mountain road, or scuba diving can cause a sudden change in pressure that can rupture an eardrum.

 - Loud noises (acoustic trauma).
-Although uncommon, loud noises (like an explosion) can sometimes produce sound waves that are strong enough to damage the eardrum.
-Any loud noise also can cause temporary or permanent hearing damage to the cochlea and lead to hearing loss.
+Very loud noises, like an explosion, can create sound waves strong enough to damage the eardrum.
+Loud noise also can cause temporary or permanent damage to the cochlea.

 - Head trauma.
-A direct blow to the ear can cause a skull fracture or pressure that might tear the eardrum.
+A direct blow to the ear or a severe head injury from something like a car crash can fracture (break) the skull bone and tear the eardrum.

 - drainage from the ear that can be clear, pus-filled, or bloody

 - ringing or buzzing in the ear (tinnitus)

 - dizziness or vertigo (a feeling that the room is spinning)